Four prism dioptre reflex test: Method of assessment

 As it is an objective test, few instructions are required to be given to the patient.
 The patient is asked to fixate on a target while the examiner places a 4 prism dioptre base-out prism over the patient's eye, observing the response of the fellow eye.

-The target is a single isolated distance target of approximately 1-2 lines better than best corrected acuity at distance.
-It repeated for both eyes.
-Four-base-out is a distance method because suppression scotomas in micro-strabismus is usually small and by using a near target, the examiner might cause the image of the target to land outside of said suppression zone and any signs of micro-strabismus or monofixation might be masked.
+The target is a single isolated distance target of approximately 1-2 lines larger than the best corrected acuity at distance.
+It is performed with the prism placed over the right eye, then the left eye.
+Four-base-out is performed at distance only, because suppression scotomas in micro-strabismus are usually small and by using a near target, the examiner might cause the image of the target to land outside of the suppressed area and any signs of micro-strabismus or monofixation might be masked.

 Interpretation of results/ recording

 Normal response

 If the patient's eyes are aligned and is bifoveal, the shifting of the image caused by the prism will produce a movement towards the apex of the prism (of the eye under the prism), and the fellow eye will have an outward movement in the same direction of the same magnitude due to Hering's law of equal innervation.
 Simultaneously the fellow eye produces a fusional convergence movement as there is no central suppression of that fellow eye.
 This is a result of overcoming the diplopia experienced.